 - The Conversation: High-dose, immune-boosting or four-strain?
 A guide to flu vaccines for over 65s

-Reviewed by: Georgie Lewis (Clinical Manager, SAEFVIC, Murdoch Children’s Research Institute) and Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)
+Reviewed by: Georgie Lewis (Clinical Manager, SAEFVIC, Murdoch Children’s Research Institute), Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute) and Daryl Cheng (Senior Research Fellow, Murdoch Children’s Research Institute)

 Date: April 2019